401(k) hardship withdrawals: What they are and how they work

 • Expenses or losses related to a federal disaster declaration if your primary residence or job is in the disaster zone

-Note that some 401(k) plans are more restrictive, and some of the situations outlined above by the IRS may not qualify for hardship withdrawal.
+Just remember that not all 401(k) plans have the same criteria for hardship withdrawals.
+Some 401(k) plans are more restrictive, and some of the situations outlined above by the IRS may not qualify for a hardship withdrawal.

-And keep in mind that although you need an “immediate and heavy financial need” to qualify, these don’t have to be unexpected expenses.
-For example, you might have known you wanted to help your child pay tuition, and now you need to make the payment.
+And keep in mind that although an “immediate and heavy financial need” is required to qualify, these don’t have to be unexpected expenses.
+For example, you might have known you wanted to help your child pay tuition and now you need to make the payment.
 However, a consumer purchase generally won’t qualify as it doesn’t fall into one of the categories above.

-The general eligibility requirements are that you have a 401(k) plan that allows hardship distributions, and you’re experiencing one of the events listed above.
+The general eligibility requirements are that you have a 401(k) plan that allows hardship distributions and you’re experiencing an immediate and heavy financial need, as indicated above.
 But there could also be additional requirements:

 • You might not qualify if you, your spouse or a minor child have other assets that you could use to cover the expense.

-• Some plans may require you to take out a 401(k) loan before getting a hardship withdrawal.
+• Some plans may require you to take out a 401(k) loan before making a hardship withdrawal.

-The SECURE 2.0 Act of 2022 also made changes to 401(k) plans and individual retirement accounts (IRAs) that you want to be aware of:
+The SECURE 2.0 Act of 2022 also made changes to 401(k) plans and individual retirement accounts (IRAs) that you’ll want to be aware of:

 • Starting in 2024, you may be able to withdraw up to $1,000 per year from retirement plans for certain emergencies without paying the 10% penalty.
 More details might be shared as the option becomes available.

 Your plan documents and the specific situation may determine the exact documentation required.
-The SECURE 2.0 Act of 2022 also changed these requirements, and employers can now allow employees to self-certify their eligibility, which might make requesting a hardship withdrawal easier.
+SECURE 2.0 also changed these requirements, and employers can now allow employees to self-certify their eligibility, which might make requesting a hardship withdrawal easier.

 Does a hardship withdrawal from a 401(k) have consequences?